qs-1/Folder-Sorter/readme.md

 A Windows system tray app to automatically sort files into categorized subfolders based on extensions.
 Includes a GUI for configuration.

+> **⚠️ Disclaimer:** This app directly modifies your file system by moving files based on your configuration.
+Incorrect configuration or unintended use could lead to permanent changes in your directory structure. **Please use with caution and ensure your configuration is correct before sorting.** It's recommended to test on a non-critical folder first.

 **Note:** Currently Windows only due to `win11toast` notifications.
 Support for macOS and Linux soon.

 <div align="center">